Independent auditor's report

 The consolidated financial statements comprise:

-- the following consolidated statements for 2017: the income statement, the statement of comprehensive income, the statement of changes in equity and cash flow statement; and
+- the following consolidated statements for 2018: the income statement, the statements of comprehensive income, changes in equity and cash flows; and

 - the notes comprising a summary of the significant accounting policies and other explanatory information.